xiaossr/quotebot/README.md

 Go to the [Cloud Functions Overview page](https://console.cloud.google.com/functions/list).
 Click **Create function**.
 For Environment, select 1st gen. Name your function, and select the trigger as "Cloud Pub/Sub" with a new topic name.
 Set your cloud region to your location.
 Expand the Runtime option, and add 4 different variables: `"CONSUMER_KEY"` (your api key), `"CONSUMER_SECRET"` (your secret api key), `"ACCESS_TOKEN"`, and `"ACCESS_TOKEN_SECRET"`.
 Paste your keys into these different runtime environment variables.
 Click next.

-Copy `main.py` from this github into the one on your project.
+Select Python 3.9 as your language in the top left.
+Copy `main.py` from this github into the one on your project, and change the link in `main.py` to the [txto](texto.onrender.com) that has all of your quotes on separate new lines.
+You can include characters such as `'\n'` in each line, the code will automatically formate it correctly.

 Additionally, paste `requirements.txt` exactly into the file with the same name.
-Add a file called `quotes.txt` and put all of your quotes, each on a **new line**, into the quotes file.

-Alternatively, make a txti.es (or a txto.onrender.com, which has greater support for chinese and similar characters) file, put each of your quotes on a new line, and save it.
-Replace link displayed in `main.py`.
-This will allow you to print new lines in different quotes.
 Note that you may need to adjust some of the code if you **do not** use txto.onrender.com for your quotes.

 Click deploy.
 The function should successfully deploy within a minute.